Edictum

 hook = HookRegistration(phase="after", tool="*", callback=log_tool_result)

-After hooks cannot deny tool calls.
-The tool has already executed by the time they run.
+After hooks cannot block tool calls.
+The tool already executed.

 Conditional Hooks